charmainebonifacio/acru_menu/README.md

 # License

-The revised scripts are licensed under a GNU General Public License v2.0
+The modules and scripts are licensed under a GNU General Public License v2.0

 Copyright (C) 2013-2015 Charmaine Michelle T. Bonifacio